Which of the following medical terms contains a word part that me... | Channels for Pearson+

 Multiple Choice

-Which of the following medical terms contains a word part that means 'flesh'?
+Which of the following medical terms contains a word part that means 'chest'?

 A